BeratNzp/Socket-Example-Python/README.md

   ``./mp-server.py &``

 ### How to turn back to terminal:
-Press CTRL+X".
+Press CTRL+X"
 (Server is still running)

 ### How to turn off server:
 Learn "PID number" of your server with this command:
   ``ps -ux | grep 'mp-server.py' | awk 'NR==1{print $2}'``
 ##### Then
   ``kill "PID number"``